 When not using the child restraint system, keep it secured with the seat belt or place it in the trunk or somewhere other than the passenger compartment.
 This will prevent it from injuring passengers in the event of a sudden stop or accident.

-Your vehicle has anchors for securing the top strap of a child restraint system.
-The anchor nuts are welded beneath the sheet metal to permit installation of an anchor bracket for a child restraint system.
+Your vehicle has anchor brackets for securing the top strap of a child restraint system.